qutip/qutip/doc/installation.rst

 >>> from qutip import *
 >>> about()

-that will pop-up a window similar to the one shown below.
+That will pop up a window similar to the one shown below.
 If instead you get command-line output, then your PyQt or PySide graphics are not installed properly or unavailable.
 When running the about box, QuTiP will automatically check for a newer version of itself from the QuTiP website.
-The about box will have an "update" link next to the QuTiP version number if your are not running the latest version of QuTiP
+The about box will have an "update" link next to the QuTiP version number if your are not running the latest version of QuTiP.

 .. figure:: figures/about.png
    :align: center